jac396-start/FinCalc/README.md

 - **Notes for experimenting with the API / docs**:

 - The curl examples in the OpenAPI docs assume the server is running and DB tables exist (startup events create them).
+- Example tokens shown in the OpenAPI UI are illustrative only and do not necessarily correspond to real users in your local database; using them against a running server may return 401/404 or create resource errors.
+To exercise the examples, either register a user (POST /auth/register) and use the returned token or start the app (which creates the DB tables) and use a TestClient as shown below.
 - If you run a small TestClient script, use the context manager so the app startup/shutdown events run and tables are created, e.g.:

 ```python